 Merit Scholarships & Awards

-Manhattan College awards academic merit-based aid to students who meet the academic criteria at the time of acceptance to the College.
+Manhattan College awards academic merit-based aid to students who meet the academic criteria at the time of acceptance into the College.
 All academic scholarships (non-need based) require a minimum enrollment of 12 credits, residency status requested at the time of the admissions application, and a cumulative GPA requirement of 3.0 while in attendance at Manhattan College for full renewal.
 These awards are given for a maximum of four years (eight semesters).
 Over credits, most study abroad courses, intersession, and/or summer courses are not included with these scholarships and/or awards:

 Trustee Scholarship